sjiangyou/CubeLab/README.md

 Configuration Settings:
 The averages displayed can be changed by listing up to 3 of them on the first line.
-Font type and sizes can be changed on their respective lines The color of the background and text can be changed by typing in RGB values (either R,G,B or (R,G,B)) are ok.
+Font type and sizes can be changed on their respective lines.
+The color of the background and text can be changed by typing in RGB values, only R,G,B is acceptable.